 Conclusion

 The integration of fume hoods into laboratory design is a nuanced art that balances safety with functionality.
-By prioritizing strategic placement and considering the unique demands of each workspace, you can create environments that not only protect but also empower personnel to do their best work.
+By prioritizing strategic placement and considering the unique demands of each workspace, you can create environments that protect and empower personnel to do their best work.

 National Laboratory Sales creates custom configurations for any laboratory.
 With hundreds of fume hoods, laboratory cabinets, and combination units to choose from, we can get your design just right.
 Call us today to learn about how our innovative solutions will benefit your laboratory.